-However, you can’t remove dried oil-based paint using rubbing alcohol.
-This is because oil-based paints use synthetic or natural oils as the solvent.
-The particles are also resistant to the isopropyl in the rubbing alcohol.
+You can’t remove oil-based paint or sealer with rubbing alcohol as the oil-based finish is resistant to the isopropyl in the rubbing alcohol.

 Related Read: 5 Things That Can Dissolve Latex Paint?

-Pour the rubbing alcohol directly over the coating or spray it from a spray bottle.
-You can also pour it on a rag, and use the dampened rag to wipe the surface.
+Pour rubbing alcohol directly over the paint finish or damp a rag with rubbing alcohol and use the rag to wipe the paint finish.

 Related Read: Will Goo Gone Remove Paint From Carpet?

 Wipe the paint off the surface with a rag or paint scraper.
 If the paint finish is liquefied, use a rag to wipe it off.
 If the paint finish is still hard after using rubbing alcohol, scrape it off.